 In addition, there are features intended to promote objectivity and encourage diversity.
 Recruiters can disable or hide certain details about candidates such as pictures, names, dates, and locations to remove bias during the shortlisting process.

 Recruiz is a cloud-based ATS with functionalities such as candidate sourcing, automatic resume parsing, interview scheduling, a centralized resume database, and recruitment pipeline management.
-It also offers reporting on metrics such as hiring sources, time to hire, team member performance, and more.
+It also offers reporting on metrics such as hiring sources, time to hire, and team member performance.

 Zoho Recruit is cloud-based recruiting software with features such as applicant status tracking, job boards posting, candidate relationship management, website integration, social media integration, and more.

 There is an activities stream that provides a snapshot of the hiring process and to help with the recruitment of selected candidates.
 Users can see the source the candidate was recruited through as well as which sources are performing the best.